Former St. Michael Parish pastor told police he was 'blacked out' at time of deadly Orland Park hit-and-run, prosecutors say

 Burak is charged with aggravated DUI causing death, aggravated DUI causing bodily harm, failure to report an accident causing death and failure to report an accident causing injury.

-According to McCarthy, Burak was at the same school holiday party as victims Rone Leja and Liz Kosteck leading up to the collision.
+"He thought he hit the curb last night and remembers that he heard a noise," Murphy said.

+During bond court Saturday, a Cook County judge allowed Burak to pay a $10,000 d-bond and be released on probation.

 Police said they detained Burak Thursday but didn't announce having a suspect until late Friday.
-McCarthy said his team needed to work through their investigation before sharing such an update.
+Police Chief Tim McCarthy said his team needed to work through their investigation before sharing such an update.

-The chief said after that "around the clock" investigation, which included video review, witness interviews, and huddling with the Cook County State's Attorney's office, Burak faces two felony charges, aggravated driving under the influence and leaving the scene of a fatal crash.

 RELATED: Orland Park hit-and-run: Victims ID'd as St. Michael School teachers leaving Christmas party